Leaveyou/Karateca/readme.md

 ### Windows caveats

-Performance on Windows systems will be very slow unless repository resides inside a WSL image.
+Performance on Windows systems will be very slow unless the repository resides inside a WSL image.
 * Install Ubuntu from the Microsoft store
 * Write `\\wsl.localhost\` in the explorer address bar to access wsl filesystem.
 * Navigate to the Ubuntu filesystem